sidedoc/automatic-takeoffs/README.md

 The web app can be viewed here: https://automatic-takeoffs.up.railway.app/

-# Upload to Heroku or Run Locally
+# Dockerise for Production or Run Locally
 OpenCV needs Node Version 14 to run.
 In Dev both the Client and Sever Terminals need Node v14 to run (use NVM)